BigBIueWhale/customize_tails_os/README.md

 2. **tails-squashfs**: This folder contains the SquashFS filesystem, extracted from the original Tails ISO.
 SquashFS is a compressed, read-only filesystem used in Tails OS.
 Modifications in this folder are more in-depth and relate to the OS's core functionalities and structure.

+### Customization Process
+To ensure a streamlined and consistent customization process, all modifications should be made through the `customize.sh` script.
+This script acts as a central point of control for customizations, ensuring that changes are applied systematically and coherently across the Tails OS.

+#### Why Use `customize.sh`?
+- **Centralized Management**: `customize.sh` provides a single point of reference for all customizations.
+This makes tracking and managing changes more straightforward, reducing the risk of conflicting modifications.
+- **Scripted Automation**: The script automates repetitive tasks, ensuring that customizations are applied uniformly across all relevant files and directories.
+This automation minimizes the risk of human error during the customization process.
+- **Ease of Maintenance**: Future updates or modifications can be easily integrated by updating the `customize.sh` script.
+This approach simplifies maintaining and updating the customized OS.
+- **Consistency and Reliability**: By centralizing customizations in one script, the consistency and reliability of the custom OS build are enhanced.
+It ensures that all parts of the OS are modified in sync, maintaining the overall integrity of the system.

+#### How to Customize Using `customize.sh`
+1. Open the `customize.sh` script in your preferred text editor.
+2. Add or modify the commands within the script to apply your desired customizations.
+3. Save your changes and run the script as part of the build process to apply these customizations.

+### Important Note
+While `customize.sh` is designed to handle a broad range of customizations, it is essential to have a basic understanding of shell scripting and the Tails OS architecture.
+This knowledge is crucial for making effective and safe modifications to the OS.

 ### Customization in Practice

 #### Customizing `customized_tails`